Updated: Nov 1, 2022

 "Without immediate action, there is an extremely high likelihood of global extinction for most species [of wedgefish and guitarfish]"

 - Kyne et al, 2019

 So, can we save these wonderful animals?
-Scientists say yes!...
-This damage is theoretically reversible if management measures are implemented as soon as possible!
+The answer is yes!
+Scientists are optimistic that Rhinopristiform declines could be reversible if management measures are implemented as soon as possible!
 The first step in this process will be to gather more information about these animals.
-We know very little about the ecology of wedgefishes and guitarfishes.
-It is impossible to design management strategies for these species if we do not know their reproductive output, longevity and the locations of their critical habitats.
-If we can discover more about them, we will be able to design more successful conservation plans for these animals (Jabado, 2019, Kyne et al, 2019).
+It is impossible to design management strategies if we do not know an animal's reproductive output, longevity and the locations of their critical habitats, and we know very little about the ecology of wedgefishes and guitarfishes especially.
+The more we can learn, the better our conservations plans can be (Jabado, 2019, Kyne et al, 2019).

 Another serious problem is a lack of knowledge about how to identify different species.
 Many sawfish, guitarfishes and wedgefishes look quite alike and it can be challenging to identify them to species level in the field.
 This means many fishers do not accurately report their landings, which can make it very challenging to monitor catches and to track declines.
-Similarly, we also lack baseline data about the original sizes of these populations.
-This is because no-one thought to count all the Rhinopristiformes before they started fishing them.
-This means we actually do not know exactly how much their populations have declined.
-It will be very important in the future to educate fishers about how to accurately report their catches, to monitor all Rhinopristoformes fisheries very closely and to assess the stocks of each different species, so that we are able to better monitor their populations (Dulvy et al, 2016, Jabado, 2019, Kyne et al, 2019).
+It will be very important in the future to educate fishers about how to accurately report their catches and to monitor all Rhinopristoformes fisheries very closely - continuously reassessing the stocks of each different species - so that we are able to better monitor their populations (Dulvy et al, 2016, Jabado, 2019, Kyne et al, 2019).

 There has been good news for one species of wedgefish, which was previously thought extinct!
 To learn more you can check out I Will Be Back!